ember-fastboot/ember-cli-fastboot/README.md

 where there is no DOM, we do not invoke either `didInsertElement` nor `willInsertElement` hooks.

-### No `link-to`

-The current `LinkView` implementation relies on having access to DOM.
-Fixing this is next on our list so soon this section of the README will be lost to the sands of time.

 ### No `index.html`

 Built apps evaluated traditionally in the browser render your